TT developer guide

 The TT configuration format and API are designed such that the latency of requests, notifications and the video stream should not have great effect on the viewer experience.

-from a synchronised clock.
-To accomplish this, the TT overlay and other stock
+taken from a synchronised clock.
+To accomplish this, the TT overlay

-API request.
-Naive synchronisation ignores any processing and network latency,
+request.
+Naive synchronisation ignores any processing and network

-and simply takes remembers the difference, which is then taken into account
+latency, and simply takes remembers the difference, which is then

-needs a TT server clock sample before any request is sent, it may use the
+client needs a TT server clock sample before any request is sent, it

 If possible, it is recommended clients use a better clock synchronisation mechanism, such as using NTP and the NTP pool servers.